kobiyoyo/DenBot/README.md

 ## Getting started
-> To get started with the app,create an `.env` file with this and get your api [key](https://hara-wut7272.slack.com/apps/new/A0F7YS25R-bots)
+> To get started with the app,create an `.env` file as below and get your api [key](https://hara-wut7272.slack.com/apps/new/A0F7YS25R-bots)

 ```
 SLACK_API_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx